Matching Gift Metrics: 7 Things Your Nonprofit Should Track

 After all your efforts prepping your supporters with matching gift information, don’t forget to include it on the donation form itself!

-You can install a plugin that walks your donors through the entire matching gift process and connects to a database that they can search for information about their employers’ programs.
+You can install a plugin that walks your donors through the entire matching gift process and connects to a database where they can search for information about their employers’ programs.

 3. How many requests make their way back to you for verification?